fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

 concurrent requests in the system must be limited.
 Indirect techniques to stabilize applications such as rate-limiting and auto scaling fall short in enabling good user experiences or business outcomes.
 Rate-limiting individual users are insufficient in protecting services.
-Autoscaling is slow to respond and can be cost-prohibitive.
+Auto scaling is slow to respond and can be cost-prohibitive.
 As the number of services scales, these techniques get harder to deploy.